 HYP Southwark is here to help you be healthy, well and happy in all areas of your life.
 When you visit our services you can ask us for help and support with anything that is troubling you and even if we can’t help, we’ll try put you in touch with someone who can.

 Whether you’re feeling low, anxious or stressed, your wellbeing can have a huge impact on your health and the decisions you make.
 It’s good to remember that most of us will feel like this at one time or another so you’re not alone.

-If you are a professional looking to refer a young person in Southwark in to HYP Southwark please go to our professionals section for further information.
+If you are a professional looking to refer a young person to HYP Southwark please go to our referrals and support page for further information.

 Find out about what we offer by watching this short video:

 Improve your health and wellbeing

 Stress can be caused by a number of factors, such as school, relationships or work and can often make it hard to focus or think clearly about anything else.
 This can then affect your sleep, concentration and appetite.

 However, stress can be controlled.
 Learning to spot the early signs of stress such as nausea, a headache or fidgeting can help you to tackle the issue before it becomes overwhelming.